LeaPhant/pagkibot/README.md

 Head over to the [Wiki](https://github.com/LeaPhant/pagkibot/wiki) to get help on installing this bot.

+## Commands

+You can find a list of commands [here](https://github.com/LeaPhant/pagkibot/wiki/4.-Commands).

 ## Limitations

 The current limit of the maximum amount of tracked channels is around ~250 per IP address due to Twitch restrictions.
 This is the reason I can't host this bot and have to let people host it themselves.